basti1302/repoman/README.md

     repoman delete

-At the moment, Repoman only supports Git and Subversion.
+Repoman uses the following SCM command mapping, it currently only supports Git and Subversion:

 <table>
   <tr>